Bell County, Texas: History

-During the early years of the Reconstruction era (1865–1877), so much violence occurred in the county, the government stationed federal troops in Belton.
+During the early years of the Reconstruction era (1865–1877), so much violence occurred in the county that the government stationed federal troops in Belton.
 Some racist whites attacked blacks and their white supporters.
 Corruption, lawlessness, and racial divides were severe.
-As in many areas, a local version of white paramilitary insurgents developed who were similar to the KKK; they worked to suppress black and Republican voting.
+As in many areas, a local version of white paramilitary insurgents developed who were similar to the Ku Klux Klan; they worked to suppress black and Republican voting.

 The coming of railroads in the late 19th century stimulated growth across the state.
 In 1881, the Gulf, Colorado and Santa Fe Railway, the first railroad to be built in Bell County, established Temple as its headquarters.
 Reflecting growth in the county, in 1884, the Bell County Courthouse was built.
 It is still used.
 The ambitious Renaissance Revival design was by architect Jasper N. Preston and Sons.
 As another improvement, in 1905, the Belton and Temple Interurban electric railway was completed, providing service between the cities.

 During the 1920s, the Ku Klux Klan underwent a revival in Bell County.
 In many areas, it was concentrated on nativist issues, opposing Catholic and Jewish immigration from eastern and southern Europe.
 After a scandal involving the leader of the KKK, the group's influence declined markedly by the end of the decade.

 In 1925, Miriam A. Ferguson, a native of the county, was inaugurated as the first woman governor of the state.
 She won re-election in 1932 for a nonconsecutive second term.

 The county and state supported founding Temple Junior College in 1926.
 The entry of the United States in World War II stimulated war spending across the country.
 In 1942, Fort Hood was opened as a military training base.
 It drew recruits from across the country.